jmboehm/StataCall.jl/README.md

 ## TODO

+* Log only the body of the Stata output, not headers and footers
 * Handle Inf's in DataFrame
 * Support Linux; have better way of finding Stata binary under Windows
 * Better sync between Julia's variable types and Stata's